MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Normal`
 `Partner Name`: So you went in there...

+`Granbull Normal`
-Granbull: Yup...
+`Granbull Name`: Yup...
 And I came out looking like this...

 `Alakazam Normal`
 `Alakazam Name`: Snubbull underwent "evolution."
 He evolved.